Here's how to use Apple Pay on your Apple Watch to make purchases

 - Double-click the side button and hold your Apple Watch within a few centimeters of the contactless reader to use your default bank card.

-- Push the Digital Crown to go back to your watch face after you feel a gentle tap to confirm your payment.
+- Push the Digital Crown to go back to your watch face after you feel a gentle buzz to confirm your payment.

 - Double-click the side button on your Apple Watch if you want to use a different card to make a purchase,